Phan Xích Long: Trial and imprisonment

-Attempted jailbreak and execution
+1916 uprising, attempted jailbreak and execution

 Over time, resentment against French rule rose again, due to World War I. The colonial authorities had forced each village to send a quota of men to serve on the Western Front.
 In Vietnam, rumours circulated that France was close to defeat.
 Believing that the colonial hold had been weakened by the strain of war in Europe, Vietnamese nationalists were buoyed.
 In February 1916, uprisings broke out in southern Vietnam, with rebels demanding the restoration of an independent monarchy.
 One of their many objectives was to secure Long's release by breaking down Saigon prison, and this was the most noted incident during the tumult.

 Attacks on prisons were not uncommon in French Indochina, as rebels often viewed the prisoners as a source of reinforcements.
 Georges Coulet, regarded as French Indochina's leading scholar on anti-French religious movements, said that "The attack on Saigon Central Prison was not simply an attempt to release the pseudo-emperor, Phan Xich Long, but was intended to deliver all prisoners".

 Before daybreak on 15 February 1916, between 100 and 300 Vietnamese wearing white headbands, white trousers and black tops, armed with sticks, farm implements and knives, sailed along the Arroyo Chinoise waterway and disembarked near the centre of Saigon.
 They had pretended to be working the transport industry, delivering fruit, vegetables and building materials.
 The plan was that this advance party would give signals to a larger party of rebels, who were waiting on the outskirts of Saigon with the majority of the weapons, to move into the city for the main part of the uprising.

 The advance party then attempted to proceed to the Central Prison to forcibly release Long, shouting "Let's free big Brother [Long]".
 Long had provided his followers with a detailed strategy from his prison cell, and the attack was led by a Cholon gang leader named Nguyen Van Truoc (also known as Tu Mat) with Tri's assistance.
 Truoc was the leader of a powerful underworld gang that was linked to the Heaven and Earth Society.